GRUMMAN F6F “HELLCAT”€

 Key Takeaways:

-• The Hellcat is a single-seat shipboard fighter, distinguishable by its landing gear retracting into the center section and a non-360-degree vision canopy, with its prototype flying in 1942 and first combat action in 1943.
+• The Hellcat was a single-seat shipboard fighter, identifiable by its landing gear retracting into the center section and lacking a 360-degree vision canopy, distinguishing it from the Wildcat and Bearcat respectively.

 See a mistake?
 Contact us.